 SIG definition

 The SIG field carries information required to interpret S1G_1M PPDUs.
 The structure of the 6 symbol SIG field (which carries 6 information bits per symbol) is shown in Figure 24-36 (Structure of the 6 symbol SIG field of S1G_1M PPDU).
 Note that unlike other SIG field structures the indexing of the bits incorporates all the SIG symbols. i.e., B0-B5 denote the first symbol, B6-B11 the second, and so on.
+The SIG field format of NDP MAC frames is described in Figure 24-40 (SIG field format for 1MHz NDP MAC frame).